TheBestTvarynka/Dataans/doc/web_server/README.md

 ### Password

 The password is created by the user during the sign-up process.
 The user is responsible for keeping the password safe.
-The app never stores the user's password.
+The app never stores the user's password (read more in the [auth](#auth) section).

-### Encryption key derivation
+### Key derivation

 The encryption key derivation process is shown below: